b-aser/Machine-Learning-Projects/README.md

 This project requires Python 3 and several libraries.
 You can install the required dependencies using pip:

 > #### Bash
-`pip install -r requirements.txt`
+> `pip install -r requirements.txt`
-Use code with caution.
+> Use code with caution.

-content_copy
-Note: Make sure you have the necessary libraries like TensorFlow or PyTorch installed based on the chosen framework.
+> Note: Make sure you have the necessary libraries like TensorFlow or PyTorch installed based on the chosen framework.

-Data
+### Data
 The dataset used for training the model is not included in this repository due to size or privacy concerns.
 You can find information about obtaining a suitable dataset for hate speech detection online.

-Usage
+### Usage
-Clone this repository:
+`1.Clone this repository:
 Bash
 git clone https://github.com/your-username/hate-speech-detection.git
-Use code with caution.
+Use code with caution.`
 content_copy
 Navigate to the project directory:
 Bash